mjchao/3D-Graphing-Calculator/README.md

 http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

 Once you have the runtime environment, you should download the **raw** executable jar file "graph3d.jar" and then run "graph3d.jar" on your computer (double click the file, or type "java -jar graph3d.jar" into command line).

-You can also view screenshots of the program in the "photos" directory.

 Graph Paper
 -----